 In future language design and evolution activities, the following items should be considered:

-Adding a mode that strictly enforces compound conditional and looping constructs with explicit termination, such as end if or a closing bracket.
+Adding a mode that strictly enforces compound conditional and looping constructs with explicit termination, such as end, end if, or a closing bracket.

 Syntax for explicit termination of loops and conditional statements.